30 New Christmas Traditions

 There is something about Christmas music that is powerful enough to brighten anyone's day.
 Spread a little extra holiday cheer to neighbors, friends or complete strangers by bundling up and going caroling on a cold winter night.
 Spread joy to those who might need a little cheering up by singing Christmas carols to nursing home residents or hospital patients.

 Spend a night eating pizza, drinking soda and playing games around the table.

 24. Make Christmas Gifts for Each Other

-Look through craft books or use your imaginations to create Christmas gifts for one another.
+Search for Christmas craft ideas or use your imaginations to create gifts for one another.
 You can choose to make the gifts in front of each other, or go to separate parts of the room and create surprise gifts to be opened on Christmas day.

 25. Go Christmas Shopping

 Plan a Christmas shopping day with the entire family.
 It's a great way to get quality time together while bringing a little novelty and magic back to a sometimes stressful task.